 - Set-up a counter variable with EIS that counts each month.

-- Use the MOD function to show a TRUE whenever the prior month number was divisible by 12.
+- Use the MOD function to show a TRUE whenever the prior month number was divisible by 12 or by 4.

-- Use the TRUE to develop a second counter that skips a number when the end of the year is reached.
+- Use the TRUE from above to develop a second counter that skips a number when the end of the year is reached.

 - Use the SUMIF and Year counters to create annual totals at the right of the model

-- Include Counters on the annual totals that begin with 13 and increment the number by 13.
+- Include Counters on the annual totals that begin with 13 and increment the number by 13 (or by 5 and increment by 5).

 - Create an Annual Subtotal Sheet and create a simple counter; use the MATCH function with the counter that should find the column number in the detailed model including the annual summaries.